EuanEdgar/EuanEdgar.github.io/src/sites/blog/content/posts/the_blog_without_a_backend/post.md

 But, that decision does have some implications for what I had access to for this sub-project.
 Most blogs have some kind of CMS (Content management system), ranging from simple text boxes to the aforementioned fancy page builders.
 The problem with these is that they generally need a server with some kind of database to be running in the background, and they cost money.
 I don't want to be sinking money into some throwaway side project, so that meant I'd have to build something completely **serverless**.

 Okay, so I won't be building any fancy page builder.
 That's probably for the best, I want to be able to actually use this at some point, and if I get bogged down in building the perfect page editor then that is never happening.
-But I still need to be able to create edit content.
+But I still need to be able to create and edit content.
 Well, I'm one of those people that actually finds that markdown is more than adequate for my needs.
 I don't need any interactive components, and I struggle with formatting options more complex than a single header type (Should this be header 1 and then this be header 2?
 Do I need a parent header here?
 Repeat for around 10 minutes before deciding that, actually, just the one header is fine).
 So, I want to be able to **edit markdown**.

 Now for a few quick-fire requirements: